Sam-Varghese/Notes/Web-Devlopment/BootStrap/BootStrap_Notes.md

 - Suppose if we are aiming to make element appear in column for laptops, then we use `col-md-*` where `md` means medium and * means number specifying with of element.
 - So suppose we have 3 elements, then our * is going to take the value of 12/3 ie 4.
 - Suppose if we are aiming for very small screens ie for mobiles, then we use `col-xs-*`.

+# Text

+- We can use `text-primary` class in order to beautify heading and texts in our web page.
+- Use `text-danger` class in order to signify any dangerous text :)